 The Office of National Statistics has estimated that the current population of 66m will grow to over 74m by 2039.
 Currently, 18 per cent of the UK’s population is over the age of 65 and 2.4 per cent is over the age of 85.

-The unequal distribution of the elderly means that a handful of local authorities in southern regions of the UK already have a quarter of their population over the age of 65.
+Some local authorities in southern regions of the UK already have a quarter of their population over the age of 65.
 It is estimated that by 2036, over half of local authorities will have 25 per cent of their local population aged 65 and over.